eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Skill sets for managing machine learning engineers, or machine learning engineering managers or machine learning managers:
++ Experience with Hive, R, and Python preferred
+	- Hive: productivity platform for fast-moving teams
+	- The ***Apache Hive™*** is a distributed, fault-tolerant data warehouse system that enables analytics at a massive scale and facilitates reading, writing, and managing petabytes of data residing in distributed storage using SQL.
++ skill set:
+	- Staff Machine Learning Engineer
+	- In order to execute our vision, we need to grow our team of best-in-class machine learning engineers.
+We are looking for developers who are excited about staying at the forefront of deep learning technology, prototyping state-of-the-art neural net models and launching these models into production.
+We value hard workers who have no qualms working with terabyte-scale datasets, who are interested in learning new technologies at all levels of the machine learning stack, and who move fast and take ownership of their projects.
+Our ideal candidate has experience creating a working machine learning-powered project from the ground up, contributes innovative ideas and ingenious implementations to the team, and is capable of planning out scalable, maintainable data pipelines.
+	- Everything involved in applying a ML model to a production use case, including designing and coding up the neural network, gathering and refining data, training and tuning the model, deploying it at scale with high throughput and uptime, and analyzing the results in the wild in order to continuously update and improve accuracy and speed
+	- Write and maintain scalable, performant code that can be shared across platforms
+	- Contribute meaningfully to the product and core backend systems by suggesting and executing improvements
+	- Improve engineering standards, tooling, and processes
+	- Develop novel, accurate, and performant ML algorithms for use at scale
+	- Conduct metric-driven research experiments to improve model performance
+	- Provide mentorship to and help onboard ML engineers
+	- Lead cross-functional collaboration with other teams
+	- Contribute to defining strategic direction, planning the roadmap
+	- Maintain awareness of industry best practices for data maintenance handling as it relates to your role
+	- Adhere to policies, guidelines and procedures pertaining to the protection of information assets
+	- Report actual or suspected security and/or policy violations/breaches to an appropriate authority
+	- You have a Bachelor's Degree in computer science or a related field
+	- You have 8+ years of experience building web applications
+	- You have successfully implemented highly-available distributed systems/microservices
+	- You have delivered scalable backend APIs
+	- You have strong interpersonal and communication skills with a bias towards action
+	- You have experience writing code and training across distributed systems
+	- You have the ability to understand and make well-reasoned tradeoffs in designing features
+	- You are an expert in machine learning frameworks, such as PyTorch or Tensorflow
+	- You are an expert in scripting languages such as Python and/or shell scripts, particularly for data analysis
+	- You are a subject matter expert in at least one focus area of machine learning, such as computer vision or natural language processing
+	- You can lead end to end development of new products
+	- The current expected base salary for this position ranges from $200,000 - $300,000.
++ skill set:
+	- Senior Machine Learning Engineer
+	- In order to execute our vision, we need to grow our team of best-in-class machine learning engineers.
+We are looking for developers who are excited about staying at the forefront of deep learning technology, prototyping state-of-the-art neural net models and launching these models into production.
+We value hard workers who have no qualms working with terabyte-scale datasets, who are interested in learning new technologies at all levels of the machine learning stack, and who move fast and take ownership of their projects.
+Our ideal candidate has experience creating a working machine learning-powered project from the ground up, contributes innovative ideas and ingenious implementations to the team, and is capable of planning out scalable, maintainable data pipelines.
+	- Everything involved in applying a ML model to a production use case, including, designing and coding up the neural network, gathering and refining data, training and tuning the model, deploying it at scale with high throughput and uptime, and analyzing the results in the wild in order to continuously update and improve accuracy and speed
+	- Write and maintain scalable, performant and secure code that can be shared across platforms
+	- Meaningfully contribute to the product and core backend systems by suggesting and executing improvements
+	- Improve engineering standards, tooling, processes and security
+	- Develop novel, accurate, and performant ML algorithms for use at scale
+	- Conduct metric-driven research experiments to improve model performance
+	- Provide mentorship to and help onboard junior ML engineers
+	- Collaborate cross-functionally with other teams
+	- Utilize OWASP top 10 techniques to secure code from vulnerabilities
+	- Maintain awareness of industry best practices for data maintenance handling as it relates to your role
+	- Adhere to policies, guidelines and procedures pertaining to the protection of information assets
+	- Report actual or suspected security and/or policy violations/breaches to an appropriate authority
+	- You have a Bachelor's Degree in computer science or a related field
+	- You have a minimum of 5 years of building production scale ML models
+	- You know the ins and outs modern machine learning frameworks, such as PyTorch or Tensorflow
+	- You are an expert in scripting languages such as Python and/or shell scripts, particularly for data analysis
+	- You have experience writing code and training across distributed systems
+	- You have an ability to understand and make well-reasoned tradeoffs in designing features
+	- You can lead end to end development of new products
+	- You are very knowledgeable in at least one focus area of machine learning, such as computer vision or NLP
+	- You strongly believe in high code quality, automated testing, and other engineering best practices
+	- You have attention to detail and a passion for correctness
+	- You are comfortable with ambiguity and scoping solutions with your teammates
+	- You have strong interpersonal and communication skills with a bias towards action
+	- The current expected base salary for this position ranges from $160,000 - $250,000.
++ skill set:
+	- Machine Learning Manager
+	- In order to execute our vision, we're constantly growing our machine learning team.
+We are looking for an exceptional leader to help us with that growth, making sure that each engineer reaches their full potential.
+We value hard workers who have no qualms working with terabyte-scale datasets.
+We’re interested in experimenting with new models, new ideas, and training on novel datasets.
+Our ideal candidate has experience managing a team of machine learning engineers working on ML projects of a massive scale, contributes innovative ideas and ingenious modeling improvement strategies to the team, and is capable of mentoring junior engineers through their journey to become better.
+	- Interface closely with product management, engineering, devops, labeling, and sales teams to build roadmap in supporting the long term vision of the team
+	- Lead a team of highly capable and passionate machine learning engineers, helping them achieve their goals through mentorship
+	- Participate in products technical design and architecture
+	- Participate in the full development cycle: data collection, labeling, model development, experimentation, training, testing, and deployment in production
+	- Drive delivery for our product milestones, continually releasing model with new well tested features and ensuring quality metrics are achieved
+	- Implement and manage security protocols such as training, code review, and best practices
+	- Own and manage the risk and security of your business function in coordination with the Security Team
+	- Maintain awareness of industry best practices for data maintenance handling as it relates to your role
+	- Adhere to policies, guidelines and procedures pertaining to the protection of information assets
+	- Report actual or suspected security and/or policy violations/breaches to an appropriate authority
+	- Undergraduate or graduate degree in computer science or similar technical field
+	- 4+ years experience as a machine learning engineer, with experience in training large deep learning models and working with real world data
+	- Knowledgeable in at least one focus area of machine learning, such as computer vision, audio, or NLP
+	- 2+ years experience managing machine learning teams
+	- You have an ability to understand and make well-reasoned tradeoffs in designing features
+	- Management skills: ability to set roadmap and goals for a team and its individual members, delegate, mentor, and deliver results
+	- Have a desire to interview engineers, collaborate with a recruiting team, and smoothly onboarding new team members
+	- Have experience collaborating with product managers and labeling team in delivering model improvements
+	- The current expected base salary for this position ranges from $180,000 - $250,000.
 + skill set:
 	- Manager, Machine Learning Research Engineer, Generative AI
 	- Scale's Generative AI Data Engine powers the most advanced LLMs and generative models in the world through world-class RLHF/RLAIF, data generation, model evaluation, safety, and alignment.